pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "At some level [Peterson](#P) is offering assertiveness training to men whom society is trying to turn into emasculated snowflakes."
 --David Brooks, *New York Times*

+"The people who have a strong sense of love and belonging believe they're worthy of love and belonging.
+That's it."
+--Brene Brown

 "Any book on happiness is likely to tell you to set clear goals on what you want to achieve and then work towards achieving them.
 The problem is it doesn't really work.
 You might become a millionaire by the time you're 40, but then you realize you haven't been able to sustain a happy relationship.
 Or when it doesn't work out you feel lost, and you blame yourself.
 When we live for our goals, we forget to live *now*.
 The philosopher Allen Watts made the point that when you listen to a piece of music, you don't just skip to the end because that's where it all comes together.
 You don't just read the last chapter of a book because that's the climax.
 Yet in life we're obsessed with endings.
 So you study for these exams so you can go to this university to get this job to work your way up to what?
 Eventually you reach some position in your 50s and you think "Is this it?
 Is this the thing?
 Is this what I've been working for?"
 And you forget that maybe life should be more like a piece of music, and you're supposed to be dancing."
 --Derren Brown